 - ACCOMMODATION: Host family or shared volunteer apartment

 - START DATES: Flexible

 Interning on a Medicine Project in Vietnam with Projects Abroad is a challenging experience that will allow you to gain new skills and knowledge in a medical setting.
-You will be based in Hanoi at one of five different hospitals where you will shadow and work alongside some of the most skilled doctors in the country.
+You will be based in Hanoi at one of several different hospitals where you will shadow and work alongside some of the most skilled doctors in the country.

-The five hospitals we are partnered with are generally of a high standard and are equipped with the modern technology that you would find in hospitals in your own country.
+The hospitals we are partnered with are generally of a high standard and are equipped with the modern technology that you would find in hospitals in your own country.
 At each hospital you will be able to observe differences in general healthcare practices, such as traditional medicine or family members caring for patients instead of nurses.

 Did you know?
 The use of Agent Orange during the Vietnam War caused many deformities and even deaths—almost ¼ of the current population faces difficulties due to its aftereffects.

 We can also place you at the biggest hospital in terms of surgery in Northern Vietnam.
 This hospital has various surgical departments, including cardiovascular, pediatric, gastroenterology, orthopedic, radiology, urology, and plastic surgery.
 You also have the option to work in the emergency, plastic surgery, or dialysis departments.
 As an intern here, you will be able to shadow doctors on their ward rounds, spend time in different departments, and observe surgeries.
 Variations of surgery at this placement can be broken down into the following:

 - Thoracic surgery

 Please let us know if you would like to work in one particular hospital when you apply.